 A memorial football match held for a former Pool Academy student has helped raise cash for charity.

-Overwhelming support poured in after students organised the event for Callum Dunmore who passed away suddenly this month after suffering from a fatal asthma attack.
+Overwhelming support poured in after students organised the event for Callum Dunmore who passed away suddenly after suffering from a fatal asthma attack.

 The keen football player, who was a student at Pool Academy last year, was attending a plumbing course at Cornwall College.